Charles Kennedy: 2005 general election

 In his last general election as leader, in May 2005, he extended his strategy from the 2001 election of targeting the seats held by the most senior and/or highly regarded Conservative MPs, dubbed a "decapitation" strategy.
-The Liberal Democrats also hoped to capture marginal Labour seats, attracting (particularly Muslim) Labour voters who were dissatisfied because of the invasion of Iraq, which Kennedy's party had opposed.
+The Liberal Democrats also hoped to capture marginal Labour seats, attracting particularly Muslim Labour voters who were dissatisfied with the party over the Iraq War.

 Just before the election, it had been anticipated by the media and opinion polls that the Liberal Democrats could win up to 100 seats and place themselves close to the Conservatives in terms of seats as well as votes.
-They won 62 seats and 22.1% of the vote, their greatest number of seats since their Liberal Party predecessor won 158 seats in 1923.
+They won 62 seats and 22.1% of the vote, at the time their greatest number of seats since their Liberal Party predecessor won 158 seats in 1923.

 The Liberal Democrats made a net loss of five seats to the Conservatives, only managing to win three seats from them.
 While they were able to unseat Shadow Education Secretary Tim Collins, they failed to unseat leading Conservatives such as the Shadow Chancellor of the Exchequer Oliver Letwin, Shadow Home Secretary David Davis, Shadow Secretary of State for the Family (later Prime Minister of the United Kingdom) Theresa May and the Leader of the Opposition Michael Howard.
 The "decapitation" strategy was widely seen to have failed.
 They won twelve seats from Labour, but lost Leicester South.
-They succeeded in regaining the seat of Ceredigion, their first gain from the Welsh party Plaid Cymru.
+They succeeded in regaining Ceredigion from Plaid Cymru.

-Kennedy heralded the Liberal Democrats, who now had a total of 62 seats, as the "national party of the future", but in the wake of the general election, Kennedy's leadership came under increased criticism from those who felt that the Liberal Democrats could have surged forward, with the official opposition Conservative Party having been relatively weak.
-Many pointed the finger of blame at Kennedy for failing to widen the party's appeal.
-Others, like the former Deputy Chairman of the Federal Liberal Democrat Party, Donnachadh McCarthy, resigned, citing the party's shift to the right of the political spectrum under Kennedy in pursuit of Conservative votes.
+Kennedy heralded the Liberal Democrats, who now had a total of 62 seats, as the "national party of the future", but in the wake of the general election, Kennedy's leadership came under increased criticism from those who felt that the Liberal Democrats could have surged further forward, with the official opposition Conservative Party having been relatively weak.